 For additional information on obtaining disability insurance as a non-NJEA member, please see the Americans For Fair Treatment webinar: https://www.youtube.com/watch?v=QbxiBm1KZ9c.

 No, it is illegal for the NJEA or the local union to retaliate against you.
 You have legal protections against any retaliation.
 If you feel you are being retaliated against, please contact Sunlight’s legal team HERE.

-This is a common fear, but most teachers respect your right to join the association of your choice.
-A survey of education professionals indicated that 90% of teachers respect the right of their colleagues to join the association of their choice.
+This is a common fear, but most folks respect your right to join the association of your choice.
+A survey of education professionals indicated that 90% of professionals respect the right of their colleagues to join the association of their choice.
 Exercising your legal right as a professional is never selfish.

 No, union membership will have no impact on your tenure or seniority.
 As a non-member, your tenure and seniority will continue to be controlled by the collective bargaining agreement, not the union.